kishorear/Sahayaa/public/downloads/widget/api-documentation.md

-# SupportAI Chat Widget API Documentation
+# SAHAYAA.AI Chat Widget API Documentation

 ## Overview

-The SupportAI Chat Widget API allows you to integrate the SupportAI chat functionality directly into your website or application.
+The SAHAYAA.AI Chat Widget API allows you to integrate the SAHAYAA.AI chat functionality directly into your website or application.
 This document provides technical details on endpoints, methods, and integration options.

 ## Authentication

-All API requests require authentication using your SupportAI API key.
-You can find or generate this key in your SupportAI admin dashboard under Settings > API Keys.
+All API requests require authentication using your SAHAYAA.AI API key.
+You can find or generate this key in your SAHAYAA.AI admin dashboard under Settings > API Keys.

 Include your API key in all requests using the `X-API-Key` header: